The clouded thicket looms above, clear in its obscurity. Beneath which, the land quakes in anticipation; then the lightning snaps forth.

 Our two yonks plod forward.

-It's been around thirty minutes since we escaped.
+Thirty minutes it has been since we escaped.

-The rain has thankfully subsided, but the morning dew still clings, seeping into my already drenched pores.
+The rain has, thankfully, subsided, but the morning dew still clings and seeps into my already drenched pores.

-"One hour left till we reach the camp," Tim interrupts.
+"One hour left till we reach the camp," Tim interrupts my thoughts.

 "Do those things usually chase you this much?"

 "No. I've never seen them before.
-They shouldn't have come—they're supposed to stay away; in the dead lands, lurking during the mornings."
+They shouldn't have come—they're supposed to stay away; not here, not in these dark lands, but deeper still in their burrows within dead lands, only coming out during the mornings."
 He scratches at his arm.

 He stares back blankly, clearly unimpressed.